JuliaRogers13/finalprojectJuliaRogers/README.md

 ## Description

-This project will be using Flask to deploy a small blog app.
+This project will be using Flask to deploy a movie app.

 ## Getting Started